bakhridinova/BD_Streaming_Leyla_Baxridinova/README.md

 `streamData()`: This method handles the streaming of data.
 It performs the following steps:
  - Reads a static DataFrame from the output directory.
  - Reads the streaming input data using the schema from the static DataFrame.
- - Applies additional logic to the input data using the `DataProcessor`, adding a new column `promo_cold_drinks` which is set to TRUE if the average temperature is greater than 25.0, and FALSE otherwise.
+ - Applies additional logic to the input data using the `DataProcessor`, adding a new column `promo_cold_drinks` which is set to `true` if the average temperature is greater than 25.0, and `false` otherwise.
  - Writes the processed data to the streaming output directory using the `DataReader`, specifying a checkpoint location for the streaming query.

 ## Usage